Koeng101/freegenes_net/README.md

 DNA distribution networks are inefficient, expensive, and inclusive.
 This hinders widespread collaboration and gatekeeps the bioeconomy to established players.
 We present a new kind of distribution network that leverages marginal costs of reproduction of biological materials and wide shipping networks.
 Widespread distribution of static biological materials allows for distributed verification and experimentation while drastically lowering costs for new people to enter the field.

-## Overview
+## Introduction

 Currently, DNA material is mostly distributed through informal networks or centralized organizations.
-These informal networks are often highly dependent on "who you know", while the centralized organizations are slow to adapt to changes in the field and have unintentionally created inefficient material monopolies.
+These informal networks are often highly dependent on who you know, while the centralized organizations are slow to adapt to changes in the field and have unintentionally created inefficient material monopolies.

 The scope of the FreeGenes Network is small.
 The goal of the FreeGenes Network is to implement a method for widespread distribution of physical biological materials (such as plasmid DNA or strains), while remaining agnostic to form and annotation of those materials.